Airlie Beach is known as the 'heart of the reef' and the gateway to the Whitsunday islands, one of the world's best sailing and cruising grounds.

 For anyone wanting a home-cooked meal, a vegetarian/vegan alternative or simply something fresh have breakfast or lunch at Café One3.
 Located on Waterson Way up from the main drag, this little gem of a place is unassumingly great.
 The owners serve and cook all of the food and they take great pride and care in their menu.
 You can take a cookbook or magazine off the shelf or play a game of cheese and spend a morning here knowing you’re eating something to nourish you in good company.

 If you're looking for ways to play and enjoy the Whitsundays, we suggest looking at these independent local businesses who operate out of Airlie Beach and Shute Harbour.
-We have just listed a few to give you an idea on the versatile options available, but there are many more to choose from.
+We have listed a few versatile options, but there are many more local operators to choose from.

 Take a scenic flight over and to the Great Barrier Reef, the islands, Whitehaven and/or land at your own private beach.
 Air Whitsundays offer a service for bareboat charterers where they can pick you up from your vessel and take you over the island and to the reef.

 Charter fishing from Shute Harbour and the Port of Airlie Willfish customise fishing trips to suit your needs.
-You can opt to have 4 people on a private fishing boat with tour guide and fishing expert Will on the helm.
+You can opt to have 4 people on a private fishing boat with a tour guide and fishing expert Will at the helm.

 Whitsunday Island Camping Connection operates “SCAMPER” a 10m aluminium barge, takes campers and their luggage out to the best camping spots around the islands.

 Eco-tours with Whitsunday Paradise Explorer will take you to explore hard to get at places, away from the crowds.
 They can custom tailor tours to suit the interests and needs of small groups and are the only operator to offer cultural tours with a Ngaro indigenous guide.